BetterDiscord/docs/docs/themes/basics/process.md

 ---
-sidebar_position: 1
+order: 1
 ---

 # The Creative Process

-If you've made it this far in the guide, you've hopefully learned about the [meta info](../../developers/addons.md#meta) comment and seen the [quick start](../introduction/quick-start.mdx) for themes.
+If you've made it this far in the guide, you've hopefully learned about the [meta info](../../developers/addons.md#meta) comment and seen the [quick start](../introduction/quick-start.md) for themes.
 If not, please go and check those out first as they are crucial to making a BetterDiscord theme.

 If you just want a quick example of the basics, check out the [example](#example) section below.
 Otherwise, keep reading for a good overview of the creative process.